Earthborn Holistic Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Earthborn Holistic Dog Food is a grain-based dry kibble using a moderate amount of chicken or whitefish meals as its main sources of animal protein… thus earning the brand four stars.
+Earthborn Holistic Dog Food is a plant-based kibble using a moderate amount of chicken or whitefish meals as its main sources of animal protein, thus earning the brand 4 stars.

 Those looking for a grain-free kibble from the same line may wish to visit our review of Earthborn Holistic Primitive Natural dog food.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.